omeiza-ux/zed-labs-software-development-bootcamp-2025__assignments/05-HTML_SECTION_AND_ASIDE_CLASS.md

 # Understanding Section and Aside in Frontend Development
   In modern frontend development, semantic HTML elements play a vital role in improving code readability, accessibility, SEO, and structure of web pages.
-Two important semantic elements are **section** and **aside**, both introduced in HTML5 to provide meaning to the structure of a webpage.
+Two important semantic elements are **section** and **aside**, both introduced in HTML5 to provide meaning to the structure of a webpage or webapp.

 ## The section Element
 The **section** element represents a thematic grouping of content in a document.
 It is used when content needs to be grouped under a specific theme or heading.